void

 [I.10.3] Když ukazoval tři sta korun, vrátiv se čestně z výpravy, byl polní kurát, který se zatím umyl a převlékl, velmi překvapen. „Já to vzal najednou,“ řekl Švejk, „abychom se nemuseli zejtra nebo pozejtří starat znova o peníze. Šlo to dost hladce, ale před hejtmanem Šnáblem jsem si musel kleknout na kolena.
 Je to nějaká potvora.
 Ale když jsem mu řek, že máme platit alimenty...“

-Mahler an officer at Vršovice kasárna.
+Mahler was an officer at Vršovice kasárna.
 He was one of the three officers to whom Švejk was sent to by Feldkurat Katz to borrow money.

 Background